-A World Premiere, Ear to the Edge of Time is the product of an extraordinary odyssey of discovery and exploration for one of Australia’s greatest contemporary playwrights, Alana Valentine.
+A world premiere, Ear to the Edge of Time is the product of an extraordinary odyssey of discovery and exploration for one of Australia’s great contemporary playwrights, Alana Valentine.

-The physics reflected in the play – the description of what pulsars are and how they spin, what is inside them and what they tell us about the science of the universe – is both fascinating and provocative, opening a window into the world of space and time as a metaphor for the relationship of art and science.
+Even to the least scientific, the physics in the play is accessible, fascinating and provocative, opening a window into the world of space and time as a metaphor for the relationship of art and science.

 This performance contains haze/smoke

 *** Seymour Centre is excited to announce that we are partnering with Sydney Ideas to present their Is Art More Truthful Than Science?
 Forum following on from the Tuesday 16 October performance of Ear to the Edge of Time.
 See please see the drop-down menu below for more information. ***

 This production is proudly supported by the Seaborn, Broughton & Walford Foundation.